 You have the right to request a meeting of the governing body to whom you may make representations, where the decision to exclude can be reviewed.
+You may request a representative or friend to be invited to that meeting.
 As the period of this exclusion is more than 5 school days in a term the governing body must meet if you request it to do so.
 The latest date by which the governing body must meet, if you request a meeting, is [specify date - no later than the 15th school day after the date on which the governing body were notified of this exclusion].
 If you do wish to make representations to the governing body and wish to be accompanied by your child and friend or representative, please contact [name of contact] on/at [contact details - address, phone number, email], as soon as possible.
 Please advise if you have a disability or special needs which would affect your ability to attend or take part in a meeting at the school.
 Also, please inform [contact] if it would be helpful for you to have an interpreter present at the meeting.